 This capability is perfect for Salesforce developers who are Visualforce veterans.
-If you're not quite ready to commit to a full Lightning app, smooth the transition by integrating components into Visualforce pages.
+If you're not quite ready to commit to a full Lightning app, smooth the transition by integrating Aura components into Visualforce pages.
 This task only requires a few lines of markup and gives you a huge amount of flexibility.
-See the Lightning Components Developer Guide for more information about Lightning Components for Visualforce.
+See the Lightning Aura Components Developer Guide for more information about Aura components for Visualforce.